 Despite unrelenting poverty and ill-health, Sade continued to publish sado-sexual erotica anonymously.
 Napoleon’s police surveilled his every move and, in 1801, the police raided his publishing house, found manuscripts of Justine written in his hand, and arrested him for being the author of what contemporaries called “the most frightfully obscene work of its kind.”

-His last decade at Charenton were somewhat happier than his first stay had been.
+His last decade at Charenton was somewhat happier than his first stay had been.
 His mistress, Marie, lived alongside him.
 (It takes a special kind of woman to commit to living with her elderly boyfriend in an 18c French insane asylum for a decade.)

 AVERILL: At Charenton he was also permitted to put on theatrical performances.
 But his children, now adults who had reached maturity during the conservative decades following the revolution, were humiliated by his works.
 His son Armand arranged for the police to raid his lodgings and burn a ten-volume work that Sade had written called Journée de Florbelle.